ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-09-flask-redis-celery-mcdo.md

     [`/POST`](https://en.wikipedia.org/wiki/POST_(HTTP))).
 When you look at the
     LED screen, you're also making a request (likely a [`/GET`](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods)).
-* **Celery Worker**. *Now we're talking*.
+* **Celery Worker**.
+Workers run the processes in your web application: classifying an image, processing an email, and much more!
 Celery provides the framework to write workers for running your services.
 Remember, **celery is not just the worker**.
 It is a framework that allows your workers to communicate with the database backend, "talk" to one another and the like.
 A celery worker is just one piece of the Celery "ecosystem".
 * **Redis**.
 This one holds information on the reference numbers (also known as IDs) and status of each job.
 Redis is an in-memory data store, think of global variables on steroids.
 Perhaps, the *actual* database backend in